 Indicators of child abuse or neglect will be documented by the teacher and dated in a diary form.
-This information will include the full nature and extent of the child's injuries, abuse, or neglect, and will be reported to the Executive Director.
+This information will include the full nature and extent of the child's injuries, abuse, or neglect, and will be reported to the Head of School.
 Information from DCF regarding the mandated reporting policy will be distributed to all staff members at the start of each school year.
-The Executive Director will then follow the procedures for making a report of child abuse or neglect as described by DCF and school policy.
+The Head of School will then follow the procedures for making a report of child abuse or neglect as described by DCF and school policy.
 A professional consultant will be involved in this process.

-Written documentation of such allegations will be kept on file and reported to DCF by the Executive Director following the procedures as described above.
-The Executive Director will ensure that an allegedly abusive or neglectful staff member does not work directly with children until the Department of Social Services investigation is completed.
+Written documentation of such allegations will be kept on file and reported to DCF by the Head of School following the procedures as described above.
+The Head of School will ensure that an allegedly abusive or neglectful staff member does not work directly with children until the Department of Social Services investigation is completed.